smuellerDD/leancrypto/asn1/src/README.md

   PKCS#7 message verification succeeds.

 * When generating a trust store, all added certificates are validated to lead to a root CA found in the trust store.
+This implies that the order of adding certificates to teh trust store matters: first the root CA must be added followed by certificates signed by the root CA followed by further subordinated certificates.

 * If a trust store is used, ensure that the certificate chain starts with the signer of the message and leads to a certificate found in the trust store.